titan-lang/artisanal-titan/README.md

     This is a sligthly less trivial program that does lots of reading and writing to a typed away.
 I think it is a good test for data structure performance in Titan.

+- sieve

+    Another nice little function that does a lot of reading and writing to typed arrays.